scalableinternetservices/ucsb_website/lecture.md

 title: Lecture Schedule
 ---

+## Note: The content of this page is not yet completely updated to reflect the 2019 course.

 # 2019 Lecture Schedule

 Below is the tentative schedule for the course.
 Note that the guest